Aliases for SERPIND1 Gene

 GeneCards Summary for SERPIND1 Gene

 SERPIND1 (Serpin Family D Member 1) is a Protein Coding gene.
-Diseases associated with SERPIND1 include Thrombophilia Due To Heparin Cofactor Ii Deficiency and Thrombophilia.
-Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
+Diseases associated with SERPIND1 include Thrombophilia Due To Heparin Cofactor Ii Deficiency and Cervix Uteri Carcinoma In Situ.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Complement and coagulation cascades.
 GO annotations related to this gene include heparin binding and endopeptidase inhibitor activity.
-An important paralog of this gene is SERPINA9.
+An important paralog of this gene is ENSG00000273259.

 UniProtKB/Swiss-Prot for SERPIND1 Gene